 Figure 5-2 shows the locations of water reclamation plants (WRPs) and other wastewater treatment and discharge facilities in the Indio Subbasin.
 Currently, three WRPs provide recycled water for irrigation in the Indio Subbasin.
 Of these, two recycled water facilities are operated by CVWD (WRP-7 and WRP-10) and one recycled water facility is operated by DWA using secondary effluent from the City of Palm Springs Wastewater Treatment Plant (CPS WWTP/DWA WRP).
+Table 5-8 shows that a total of 13,338 AF of recycled water were used in WY 2022-2023 to offset groundwater pumping.

 CVWD WRP-7, located north of Indio, has a tertiary treatment capacity of 2.5 million gallons per day (mgd).
-Recycled water from WRP-7 is used for irrigation of golf courses at Sun City in north Palm Desert and Shadow Hills in north Indio.
+Recycled water from WRP-7 is used for irrigation of golf courses at Sun City in north Palm Desert and

+Shadow Hills in north Indio.
 Recycled water not used for irrigation is either used on site or percolated at onsite and offsite percolation ponds.
-WRP-7 delivered 2,488 AF of recycled water in WY 2021-2022, including onsite use.
+WRP-7 delivered 2,624 AF of recycled water in WY 2022-2023, including onsite use.

 CVWD WRP-10, located in Palm Desert, has a tertiary treatment capacity of 15 mgd and delivers recycled water for irrigation of golf courses and homeowner's associations landscaping within the mid-valley area.
 WRP-10 recycled water is blended with Canal water particularly in summer months when recycled water supply alone cannot meet non-potable irrigation demands.
-WRP-10 delivered 8,042 AF of recycled water in WY 2021-2022, including onsite use.
+WRP-10 delivered 7,609 AF of recycled water in WY 2022-2023, including onsite use.

 The DWA WRP is located in the City of Palm Springs and has a tertiary treatment capacity of 10 mgd.
 DWA provides tertiary treatment of secondary treated supply from the City of Palm Springs's WWTP for irrigation of parks and other greenscapes in the Palm Springs area.
-DWA WRP supplied 3,345 AF of recycled water in WY 2021-2022, including onsite use.
-Table 5-8 shows that a total of 13,875 AF of recycled water was used in WY 2021-2022 to offset groundwater pumping.
+DWA WRP supplied 3,105 AF of recycled water in WY 2022-2023, including onsite use.

 Four additional WRPs in the Indio Subbasin treat wastewater, but do not generate recycled water.
 These wastewater treatment facilities are operated by the Valley Sanitary District (VSD), the City of Coachella, and CVWD (WRP-2 and WRP-4); locations of each facility are shown on Figure 5-2.
 For these wastewater treatment facilities, treated effluent is discharged either to on-site percolation/evaporation ponds or to the CVSC.
 Additionally, the Kent SeaTech Fish Farm has a National Pollution Discharge Elimination System (NPDES) permit to discharge water to the CVSC.
-Table 5-9 summarizes the volumes of wastewater treated, recycled, and disposed in the Indio Subbasin by facility (listed from northwest to southeast).
+Table 5-9 summarizes the volumes of wastewater treated, recycled, and disposed of in the Indio Subbasin by facility (listed from northwest to southeast).

 Table 5-8.
-WY 2021-2022 Recycled Water Use in the Indio Subbasin
+WY 2022-2023 Recycled Water Use in the Indio Subbasin

 Water Use Sector Water Source Recycled Water Use (AF) Method of Measurement Accuracy of Measurement

-Urban 1 DWA WRP 3,345 100% metered ±2%
+Urban 1 DWA WRP 3,105 100% metered ±2%

-Urban 1 CVWD WRP-7 2,488 100% metered ±2%
+Urban 1 CVWD WRP-7 2,624 100% metered ±2%

-Urban 1 CVWD WRP-10 8,042 100% metered ±2%
+Urban 1 CVWD WRP-10 7,609 100% metered ±2%

-Total Recycled Water Use 13,875
+Total Recycled Water Use 13,338